An Integrative Approach to Wellness

 A Holistic, Mind-Body Approach to Therapy

-For this reason, I practice from a holistic and integrative perspective.
-We can work together from the “top-down,” the “bottom-up,” or a combination of the two.
-A top-down approach can include focusing on developing insight and understanding, or increased mindful presence or self-awareness.
+I practice from a holistic and integrative perspective.
+We can work together from the “top down,” the “bottom up,” or a combination of the two.
+A top down approach can include focusing on developing insight and understanding, or increased mindful presence or self-awareness.
 This is where noticing one’s experience more fully, practicing making space for (or unhooking from) certain thoughts and beliefs, and developing increased self-kindness and awareness of one’s process can happen.

-Additionally, I also offer therapy incorporating the body, autonomic nervous system and deeper regions of the brain (where memories and emotions are stored).
-With training in bottom-up techniques, such as the use of applied Polyvagal theory, Brainspotting, and somatic resourcing exercises from EMDR, chronic patterns and reactions can be loosened and unstuck, increasing a sense of emotional flexibility, groundedness and resilience.
+Additionally, I also offer therapy incorporating the body, autonomic nervous system and deeper regions of the brain (where memories, stuck emotions, creativity and intuition reside).
+With training in bottom up techniques, such as the use of applied Polyvagal theory, Brainspotting, and somatic resourcing exercises from EMDR, chronic patterns and reactions can be loosened and unstuck, increasing a sense of emotional flexibility, groundedness and resilience.

 Let’s explore what might be a good match for you.